From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 - “It works” means “it’s secure”

-2. Infrastructure and Application Security Are the Same Thing
+2. Infrastructure and Application Security Overlap More Than You Think

-You can’t secure the app without securing the infrastructure.
-You can’t secure the infrastructure without understanding the app.
+You can’t fully secure the app without understanding the infrastructure.
+You can’t fully secure the infrastructure without understanding the app.

 I used to think being paranoid about security was a character flaw.
 Now I think it’s a job requirement.